logicalclocks/terraform-provider-hopsworksai/docs/resources/cluster.md

 ### Optional

 - **attach_public_ip** (Boolean) Attach or do not attach a public ip to the cluster.
-This can be used if you intend creating a cluster in a private network.
+This can be useful if you intend to create a cluster in a private network.
 Defaults to `true`.
 - **aws_attributes** (Block List, Max: 1) The configurations required to run the cluster on Amazon AWS. (see [below for nested schema](#nestedblock--aws_attributes))
 - **azure_attributes** (Block List, Max: 1) The configurations required to run the cluster on Microsoft Azure. (see [below for nested schema](#nestedblock--azure_attributes))
 - **backup_retention_period** (Number) The validity of cluster backups in days.
 If set to 0 cluster backups are disabled.
 Defaults to `0`.
 - **id** (String) The ID of this resource.
 - **issue_lets_encrypt_certificate** (Boolean) Enable or disable issuing let's encrypt certificates.
-This can be used by the user to disable issuing certificates if port 80 is not open.
+This can be used to disable issuing certificates if port 80 can not be open.
 Defaults to `true`.
 - **managed_users** (Boolean) Enable or disable Hopsworks.ai to manage your users.
 Defaults to `true`.
 - **open_ports** (Block List, Max: 1) Open the required ports to communicate with one of the Hopsworks services. (see [below for nested schema](#nestedblock--open_ports))
 - **tags** (Map of String) The list of custom tags to be attached to the cluster.